MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

-Between the 14 and 23 September there were other clashes, one time between 1000 Angolans and 250 South African, in one clash the Ratels refused to fight against the T-55.
+Between the 14 and 23 September there were other clashes, one time between 1000 Angolans and 250 South African, in one clash the Ratel refuse to fight against the T-55.
 The count of the Angolans dead reached the number of 382, while another South African was killed and other three were wounded.
 Unknown the UNITA losses.

 The 3 October the enemy destroyed a Sa-9 missiles launcher on a bridge, blocking it and during an another T-55 vs Ratel battle other 5 tanks were destroyed with no enemy losses.

-During that battles the Angolans suffered other 250 losses, while 2 new Oliphant SA tanks were destroyed by mines, with no human losses thanks the heavy defensive armor for the crew.
+During that battles the Angolans suffered other 250 losses, while 2 new Oliphant SA tanks were destroyed by mines, with no human losses thanks the heavy defensive armour for the crew.

-At the end the Angolans were forced to retread, leaving behind 127 tanks, armored vehicles and trucks.
+At the end the Angolans were forced to retread, leaving behind 127 tanks, armoured vehicles and trucks.
 Many of these vehicles were blocked into the ground and too much visible targets.

 Part of the war’s materials was destroyed by a raid of the Cuban air force to not let the enemy such material, while a part was destroyed by the SA because it was too much damaged and a part was captured intact, including a single Sa-8 missiles launcher.

-The enemy propaganda claimed 4000 Angolans killed, at real they were 525 killed, with a considerable number of wounded.
-They lost in action 18 tank, an armored vehicle and a missiles launcher, with 127 other vehicles abandoned.
-The South African lost 16 dead and 12 wounded, 2 Oliphant tank and 4 armored vehicle Ratel.
+The enemy propaganda claimed 4000 Angolans killed, at real they were 525, with a considerable number of wounded.
+They lost in action 18 tank, an armoured vehicle and a missiles launcher, excluding the 127 vehicles abandoned.
+The South African lost 16 dead and 12 wounded, 2 Oliphant tank and 4 armoured vehicle Ratel.
 Also a Recce aircraft was shot down with 2 other dead.